 Christian Henriksen, Head of Danish Plan Approval

-When we build the longest immersed tunnel in the world and create a completely new region for the benefit of millions of people, we do it in a decent manner.
-And make sure that everyone is heard.
-That is my ideal.
-No one must be able to put a finger on the project, when it is finished.
+When building the longest immersed tunnel in the world and creating a completely new region for the benefit of millions of people, we’ll do it properly and fairly.
+We’ll make sure that everyone has a say.
+That’s my ideal.
+No one must be able to find fault with the project when it’s finished.

-In this phase of the project, I am one of those who are most in Rødbyhavn.
-I use a lot of time talking with the authorities and the neighbours down there.
-We hold neighbour and landowner meetings, inform about the plans and take the dialogue with them.
-This is an important part of the work to launch the project in a decent manner.
+I am quite frequently in Rødbyhavn, talking with the authorities and the local population.
+We hold community and landowner meetings, keeping everyone informed about the plans – talking and listening.
+This is an important part of the work to allow us to execute the project in the proper way.

-But of course, it is very complex.
-We construct the longest immersed tunnel in the world and create a completely new region, which will contribute to the development of society for many generations to come.
-That influences a lot of people during and after the construction work – and some would prefer that we would leave things as they are.
-Therefore, dialogue is so important – everyone should feel that they are heard, and this must simply be done properly.
-This also means that the Femern Tunnel is one of the best prepared infrastructure project ever in Europe.
-There must be nothing to put a finger on.
+Naturally, it’s highly complex.
+We’re building the longest immersed tunnel in the world and creating a completely new region, one which will contribute to the development of society for many generations to come.
+That will affect a lot of people during and after the construction work – and some would rather that we leave things as they are.
+This is why communication is so important – everyone should feel that they’re heard, and this has to be done properly.
+It also means that the Fehmarnbelt Tunnel is one of the best prepared infrastructure projects ever in Europe.
+We can allow no matter to be overlooked.

-I think it is very inspiring to be part of such a huge and comprehensive project.
-Everything is filled with records.
-But it is really also awesome to dig into the material and get an insight into the technical solutions.
-I can clearly remember the first time, the technical construction of the tunnel was described to me.
-How 89 tunnel elements are constructed on land – each weighing more than 70,000 tons.
-And then they are towed out to sea and with centimetre precision submerged to the sea bottom and assembled with hydraulic technic, tunnel element by tunnel element.
-That is fascinating.
+I think it’s very inspiring to be part of such a huge and comprehensive project.
+Every aspect is record breaking.
+But it’s also amazing to dig into the material and get an insight into the technical solutions.
+I remember clearly the first time that the technical construction of the tunnel was described to me.
+How 89 tunnel elements would be constructed on land – each weighing more than 70,000 tonnes.
+How they would be towed out to sea and, with fine precision and hydraulics, lowered down to and below the seabed and then joined together element by element.
+That’s fascinating.

 Meet Kirsten Margrethe Christensen, Contract Director, Railway